Lua

 Which country uses Lua the most?

-The majority of Lua users are from Canada.
+The majority of Lua users are from the United States.

 Who uses Lua?

-According to our data, Lua is used on thousands of sites, including such established ones as shein.com, wattpad.com, and line.me.
+According to our data, Lua is used on thousands of sites, including such established ones as line.me, elpais.com, and leparisien.fr.

 Is Lua used on government websites?